 Chronic back pain is pain that is ongoing for more than three months.
 Many chronic back pain patients have had symptoms for years.
-Typically, we associate pain with an injury and the injured tissue heals over time and the pain goes away.
+Typically, we associate pain with an injury.
+As the injured tissue heals over time, the pain goes away.
 This is a typical characteristic of acute pain.
 Chronic back pain is different.
 Chronic back pain persists and may vary in intensity.
 It may be caused by an ongoing mechanism such as arthritis, persistent nerve root compression, nerve root injury or other ongoing processes.
 In some cases, the exact cause of the pain cannot be identified and can be associated with changes that have taken place within the nervous system itself.

 Chronic pain related to the spine may arise in the back and/or legs and in the neck and/or arms.
 Sensations of aching, numbness, burning or tingling may be felt.

 The diagnostic evaluation of chronic back pain patients often needs to be fairly extensive.
 A thorough history will be reviewed with your doctor, including when the pain started; treatments received and their effectiveness; any surgery performed; changes in the type, severity and location of pain; and review of previous diagnostic tests.
 A physical exam will be performed.
 Imaging may be done including X-rays, MRI or CT.
 Other tests such as myelography, discography, EMG or injections may also be done.
 The diagnostic workup will vary based on your history and the tests already performed.